sonicavionics/sonicavionics.com/docs/avionics/index.md

 - Assemblable by JLCPCB PCBA
 - Utilize all known best practices to enable scalability

-### Secondary Functional Requirements for dingboard:
+### Secondary Functional Requirements for 4 inch avionics:

 - Battery charger with quick disconnect using magnetic connector.
 - Remove before flight banana pins for ejection charges
 - Point of load regulation

-[Here's the link](https://github.com/zeulewan/dingboard) to the project repo with the Solidworks and Altium files.
+[Here's the link](https://github.com/sonicavionics/4in) to the project repo with the Solidworks and Altium files.

 ## Things for the next board